US will require COVID-19 testing for travelers from China

 The increase in cases across China follows the rollback of the nation’s strict anti-virus controls.
 China’s “zero COVID” policies had kept China’s infection rate low but fueled public frustration and crushed economic growth.

+But the CDC’s action may be less about stopping a new variant from crossing U.S. borders and more about increasing pressure on China to share more information, said Dr. David Dowdy, an infectious disease epidemiologist at Johns Hopkins Bloomberg School of Public Health, adding he hopes the restrictions “aren’t kept in place longer than they need to be.”

+“I don’t think it’s going to have a major impact in slowing the spread of COVID-19,” Dowdy said.
+“We have a whole lot of transmission of COVID-19 here within our borders already.”

 Beginning Jan.
 5, all travelers to the U.S. from China will be required to take a COVID-19 test no more than two days before travel and provide a negative test before boarding their flight.
-The testing applies to anyone 2 years and older.
+The testing applies to anyone 2 years and older, including U.S. citizens.

 Other countries have taken similar steps in an effort to keep infections from spreading beyond China’s borders.
 Japan will require a negative COVID-19 test upon arrival for travelers from China, and Malaysia announced new tracking and surveillance measures.
 India, South Korea and Taiwan are requiring virus tests for visitors from China.